StuartRiffle/ragtag-tiger/README.md

 ## FAQ

-Q: What does the name mean?
+Q: What does the name mean?<br>
 A: The term "RAG" means Retrieval Augmented Generation.
 Instead of fine tuning language model weights to remember the details of your documents, the idea is to use a stock language model, but give it a way to search your data for details on the fly.

-Q: What about "TAG"?
+Q: What about "TAG"?<br>
 A: That's a blanket term for tiger-augmented methods.

-Q: Are those common?
+Q: Are those common?<br>
 A: Not in production.

-Q: But why is there a tiger here at all?
+Q: But why is there a tiger here at all?<br>
 A: I tend to anthropomorphize small programs (they like that), but honestly most species can handle RAG queries in a pinch, and the choice of tiger here was arbitrary.
 We can revisit this.

-Q: May I have a warranty of merchantability and fitness for my particular purpose?
+Q: May I have a warranty of merchantability and fitness for my particular purpose?<br>
 A: No.

-Q: Good enough, how can I buy you that coffee?
+Q: Good enough, how can I buy you that coffee?<br>
 A: The coffee was a metaphor and your donation will be used to buy drugs.
-Please contribute here:
+Please contribute here: (todo)